 | Crawlable | Search engines are allowed to request the URL. | Robots.txt blocks the page, the server fails, or redirects loop. |

-| Indexable | The page can be considered for search results. | A noindex tag, canonical tag, or redirect points Google away. |
+| Indexable | The page can be considered for search results. | A noindex directive excludes it, or a redirect means another URL is the destination. |

-| Indexed | Google actually added the page to its search index. | The page is too weak, duplicate, orphaned, new, or not trusted enough yet. |
+| Indexed | Google actually added the page to its search index. | Google selected another canonical, treated it as a duplicate, or has not indexed it yet. |

 What crawlable means